certara/pyDarwin/docs/Example1.rst

  "  (0,100) \t; THETA(EMAX) "
  "  (0,1000) \t; THETA(EC50) "

-Where \\t i a tab.
+Where \\t is a tab.
 Without this THETA(EMAX) and THETA(EC50) as a comment, there wouldn't be any way to identify which initial estimate is to be associated with which
 THETA.
 Note that NONMEM assigns THETAs by sequence of appearance in $THETA.
 Given that the actual indices for THETA cannot be determined until the control file is created, this approach would lead to ambiguity.
 Each initial estimate must be on a new line and include the THETA (or ETA or EPS) + parameter identifier.